Climate and Nature Science

 The climate is changing

 While people in their 50s to 70s today have mostly experienced the effects of a slow but steady rise in global temperatures, their children and grandchildren are born into a world of rapidly rising temperatures.
-A warmer world caused by the release of greenhouse gas (GHG) emissions mean more extreme weather events and potentially devastating impacts and risks.
+Over the past century, global temperatures have risen rapidly, with the period between 2014 and 2023 averaging 1.2°C warmer than the late 19th century.
+This warming has led to significant environmental changes, including more extreme weather, melting ice, rising sea levels, and damage to ecosystems like coral reefs.
+The impacts of climate change are already severe, and they will worsen as temperatures continue to rise.

-Extract from ‘Adverse impacts from human-caused climate change will continue to intensify’.1
+Extract from ‘Adverse impacts from human-caused climate change will continue to intensify’.
+IPCC, 2023.
+Synthesis Report of the Sixth Assessment Report

 Climate change – the impact on business

-Climate change impacts all types of business.
-Although the direct link may not be immediately evident in your business sector, the effects of climate change have far-reaching implications.
+Climate change and nature loss impact all types of business.
+Although the direct link may not be immediately evident in your business sector, the effects of climate change and nature loss have far-reaching implications.

-Take the IT industry as an example, the risks of climate change to core business may be less apparent, but they experience it though increased energy consumption and costs impacting operations and profitability; the risks to physical infrastructure, such as data centres, due to extreme weather events and rising sea levels; disrupted supply chains leading to delays and increased costs for essential components; or shifts in customer expectations towards sustainability that can influence buying decisions and brand reputation.
+Take the IT industry as an example: the risks of climate change to core business may be less apparent, but is experienced through increased energy consumption and costs impacting operations and profitability; the risks to physical infrastructure, such as data centres, due to extreme weather events and rising sea levels; disrupted supply chains leading to delays and increased costs for essential components; or shifts in customer expectations towards sustainability that can influence buying decisions and brand reputation.

 Take a look at the IPCC’s sustained climate change impacts, and consider how these could impact your organisation.

 Extract from ‘Adverse impacts from human-caused climate change will continue to intensify’.
 Source: IPCC, 2023.
-Synthesis Report of the Sixth Assessment Report, Figure SPM.1, p.7
+Synthesis Report of the Sixth Assessment Report

 Rising to the challenge